Nutty

 If you’ve got a kid(s), you might want to open a Junior ISA for them – you can save up to £9,000 per year completely tax-free, all in their name, which they can access when they’re 18.

-If you open an ISA with Interactive Investor, you’ll get this account completely free for each of your kids.
-Pretty good.
-You can’t open it without an ISA or trading account however.
+If you open a normal ISA (for adults) with interactive investor, you’ll get this account completely free for each of your kids.
+Pretty nice of them.
+However, you can’t open a Junior ISA on its own, you need to open an ISA or trading account.
+Here's where you can find out everything you need to know about Junior ISAs.

-Heads up: there’s no Stocks & Shares Lifetime ISA unfortunately.
+Heads up: there’s no Stocks & Shares Lifetime ISA, this is a great way to save for your first home as you'll get a free 25% bonus.
 They also don’t have specific ethical ISAs – but offer ethical investment options, so you can clearly see which investments would suit your ethical investment style.

 Range of investments

-The range of investments is big, there’s over 40,000 stocks, shares and investment funds to choose from, from across the world (and the UK of course!).
-You’ll probably find every investment option you’ll ever need.
+The range of investments is massive, there’s over 40,000 stocks, shares and investment funds to choose from, from across the world (and the UK of course!).
+You’ll probably find every investment option you can think of.
+Other investment platforms can have as little as 500.

 IPOs (Initial Public Offerings)